philipturner/opencl-metal-stdlib/README.md

 Include the header in shader code, ensuring that it's only included for Apple silicon GPUs.

+TODO: This explanation is too short.
+Expand on it.

 ```opencl
 // OpenCL code
 #if __VENDOR_APPLE__